vlomonaco/core50/README.md

 Up to now, the code used to run the experiments is all here.
-Still, we plan to add in the near future the sacred configuration files and a single script which can install missing dependencies, download all the (external) necessary materials and reproduce the baselines.
+Still, we plan to add in the near future the sacred configuration files and a single script which can install missing dependencies, download all the (external) necessary materials, set the local paths for you in order to easily reproduce the baselines you'll find in the paper.

 ## Author